 Dimensions: 2 x 4 x 7 inches

-Specific Features: Steel body, aluminum brake handle
+Specific features: Steel body, aluminum brake handle

-Best Use: Sport climbing, indoor climbing
+Best use: Sport climbing, indoor climbing

-Description: Though a bit heavy, Edelrid Eddy Belay Device is one of the safest belay devices available, especially for beginners.
+Description: Though a bit heavy, the Edelrid Eddy Belay Device is one of the safest belay devices available, especially for beginners.
 It is suited for single ropes with 9 to 11 mm diameters, which can be easily threaded using its logical rope design.